Light in painting: Pictorial representation of light

 Cotopaxi (1862), de Frederic Edwin Church, Detroit Institute of Arts.

-Aspects such as contrast, relief, texture, volume, gradients or the tactile quality of the image depend on light.
-The play of light and shadow helps to define the location and orientation of objects in space.
-For their correct representation, their shape, density and extension, as well as their differences in intensity, must be taken into account.
-It should also be taken into account that, apart from its physical qualities, light can generate dramatic effects and give the painting a certain emotional atmosphere.
+Aspects such as contrast, relief, texture, volume, gradients, and the tactile quality of an image depend on light.
+The interplay of light and shadow defines the position and orientation of objects in space; for accurate representation, the shape, density, and extent of shadows, as well as their variations in intensity, must be considered.
+Beyond its physical properties, light can also introduce dramatic effects and impart emotional atmosphere.